 Physical therapy is often suitable for a wide range of injuries for almost every body part—not just those encountered in sports.
 Whether you’re an athlete or not, you may have to do physical therapy to treat common injuries, including:

 These are just some of the many reasons an individual may need to see a physical therapist.
 During sessions, the therapist will treat any pain caused by the injury as well as devise a healing plan for the athlete.

-For instance, if you damage one muscle, then the muscles surrounding it will bear the load which can lead to further strain on your body.
+For instance, if you damage one muscle, then the muscles surrounding it or muscles on opposing sides of the body will bear the load which can lead to further strain on your body.
 Physical therapy can help to prevent overcompensation during your recovery process by working muscles to the extent they can handle during recovery.